 - (1) English Language Arts 30-1 - (2) Four subjects from Group A, B and/or C. A maximum of one Group B may be presented for admission.
-In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - (3) See additional requirements below for specific routes.
+In order to maximize their future program and

+(3) See additional requirements below for specific routes.